When you start building or growing your community, you quickly understand the value of using a community management platform.

 Once you've outlined the benefits an online community would bring to your organization, explain how an online community management platform would help you achieve them.
 For example, if you want to improve fundraising management, explain how an online community management platform would enable you to create campaign pages, promote campaigns amongst the community, process payments, generate reports, etc.

-Feedback is a Gift.
-Collect Positive And Negative Comments
+Collect Positive And Negative Feedback

 It's essential to consider both positive and negative feedback from stakeholders regarding your community strategy.